What are the seven types of English adjective?

 – Provide examples of each type to help guide the reader

-Now that you’ve completed Lessons 1 and 2, you should hopefully feel more confident about identifying adjectives in the English language and understanding their various functions.
-This third lesson on the subject next aims to explore and exemplify the seven different categories of adjective that may be encountered either in every day speech or in academic writing.
+Now that you’ve completed Chapters 1 and 2, you should hopefully feel more confident about identifying adjectives in the English language and understanding their various functions.
+This third chapter on the subject next aims to explore and exemplify the seven different categories of adjective that may be encountered either in every day speech or in academic writing.
 The following table briefly outlines the seven types of adjective that will be discussed in turn and in detail:

 Type 1: Attributive Adjectives